freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

     "create": "CREATE DATABASE database_name;"
   }
 }

 ```

+Make sure there's an empty line at the bottom of the file and no extra spaces after any of the values or curly brackets.

 #### HINTS

 - Add the suggested object to your `sql_reference.json` file
+- Double check for those extra spaces and the empty line

 ## 220. git status